South West Norfolk in the 2024 United Kingdom general election: Campaign

 When the election was announced, Truss listed her local achievements in a Facebook post, including securing £20 million of regeneration funding for the town of Thetford.
 She went to the constituency to campaign in person and, as a former prime minister, was accompanied by close protection officers.
 She visited a number of towns and villages in the constituency, also attending a D-Day commemoration event in Pickenham, but she avoided the one hustings event that took place.

 The other candidates treated the election as if it were a referendum about Truss's record.
 They argued that Truss had spent little time on constituency issues and had been a poor constituency MP.
 A spokesperson for Truss pointed out she held constituency surgeries, but did not advertise them for security reasons.

 Jermy received little support from the national Labour Party campaign and had to raise £15,000 for his local campaign through crowdfunding.

 Bagge launched his campaign, as a "moderate" independent candidate, on the same date in April 2024 that Truss launched her latest book Ten Years to Save the West.
 He received endorsements from former Conservative ministers David Gauke and Rory Stewart.
 Former minister Dominic Grieve campaigned in the constituency with him.

 McKenzie could only campaign for Reform at the weekends because he had a full-time job.
 He said he was realistically hoping to raise the profile of Reform in the constituency.

-As of 30 June, there were mixed reports about the likely result.
-A polling prediction by the Financial Times showed that Labour could beat the Conservatives into second place by a small 1.7% margin, with 32.1% of the vote.
+On 30 June the Financial Times put Jermy ahead of Truss by a 1.7% margin, with 32.1% of the vote.
 Many voters were unenthusiastic or undecided.
 Though Bagge was unlikely to win the seat as an independent, it was felt that the traditional Conservative vote might be split, allowing the Labour candidate to win.

 Results

-South West Norfolk was the final result to be declared in Norfolk and Truss arrived at the count on Friday morning with only seconds to spare, to a slow hand clap from the people assembled in the sports hall where the count was announced.
+South West Norfolk was the final result to be declared in Norfolk.
+Truss arrived at the count on Friday morning with only seconds to spare, receiving as she did so a slow hand-clap from the people assembled in the sports hall where the count was announced.
 She lost the seat to Labour by 630 votes and did not give a concession speech, though she gave a short interview to the BBC reporter Ros Atkins before she left.
 The Spectator magazine labelled the result the "Portillo moment" of the year.
 Truss became the first former UK prime minister to lose their seat in an election since 1935, when Ramsay MacDonald lost his seat in Seaham.

-The result returned the lowest vote share for an MP in the election at 26.7%, with a margin of 630 votes between the Labour and Conservative candidates.
+The result returned the lowest vote share nationally in the election for a successful candidate at 26.7%, with a margin of 630 votes between the Labour and Conservative candidates.